tellapurivenkatesh123/DSA/README.md

 Dear repository:

- I am fine (forced to say fine) i hope your a doing well toady i don't have anything to share with you but i am commited towards the work.
+ I am fine i hope your a doing well toady i don't have anything to share with you but i am commited towards the work.

  yours lovingly
  Tellapuri Venkatesh